Community

 More than 25 exhibitors filled the gym and outdoor areas, creating a lively and inspiring event for students, parents, and teachers.
 Our project stall featured interactive activities, information boards, and giveaways designed to spark conversations about renewable energy careers.

-Gamuda Australia, our project partner, generously donated a $2,000 scale model mobile crane (the same type used to install turbines) to Bothwell District High School.
+Gamuda Engineering, our project partner, generously donated a $2,000 scale model mobile crane (the same type used to install turbines) to Bothwell District High School.
 Another model crane was awarded to the student who asked the best question on the day - a fun way to encourage curiosity about future opportunities.

 The Expo reminded us that young people in the Highlands are ambitious, curious, and eager to see how renewable energy can support their futures.